1 Tunngasugit

 We can add these endings to a noun root to create a word:

-sijjamut to the shoreline
+iglumut to the house

-sijjamit from the shoreline
+iglumit from the house

 Verb endings are attached to verb roots that describe actions.
 Here are three simple verb endings: